 Wuhan Yangtze International School prepares students for higher learning with challenging and supportive standards-based curriculum.
 Our academic program is designed with research-based tools and methods to help students become dynamic individuals of truth and excellence.
 The academic learning environment caters to meet the needs of all students.
 Students are encouraged to succeed in small, interactive classes where they can receive targeted and individualized instruction.
 Teachers use hands-on learning activities, field trips, and classroom projects to support student learning.
 WYIS is an excellent choice for parents committed to post-secondary preparation.

 VIEW OUR 2017 ANNUAL REPORT HERE.

 Campus Location & Highlights

 WYIS is located on a purpose-built campus.
 The facilities include an academic building, performing arts center, and sports complex.
-The academic building consists of 28 large classrooms, a spacious library with break-out rooms, two fully-equipped science labs, and two art studios.
+The academic building consists of 28 large classrooms, a spacious library with break-out rooms, two fully-equipped science labs, two art studios, and a commercially equipped kitchen and cafeteria.
 The self-contained Early Childhood Center (ECC) consists of large rooms with direct access to the outdoor play area and in-room, bathroom facilities.
 Students enjoy a completely climate-controlled indoor environment.
 Outdoor spaces include separate ECC and elementary playgrounds, basketball courts, weight room, and a full-size, natural turf soccer pitch.
 The sports center includes a full-size indoor gymnasium.